teuben/teunix/docs/astronomy-on-ubuntu.md

 ## 1. Window managers, and what not to cover

-Although I don't want to cover the choice of window managers (there are several good options), your daily life will probably depend more on this choice than on the choice of the Linux distribution.
-Equally so, I spend a considerable time of my online life in an editor, which is not something I will discuss here either.
+This is not the place to discuss your choice of a window manager (there are several good options), your daily mouse interactions will probably depend more on this choice than on the choice of the Linux distribution.
+Equally so, I spend a considerable time of my online life in an editor (emacs for me), but I will not discuss the choice of editors either.

       distro:             redhat/fedora,   debian/ubuntu/, ...
       window manager:     kde, gnome, xfce, ...
       editor:             emacs, vim, kate, sublime, ...

-Since the apps are "all the same", the choice of distro or window manager is hardly relevant.
+Since the apps are "all the same", the choice of distro or window manager should be hardly relevant.

 ## 2. Packages

-This is now getting seriously complicated:   apt, snap, flatpak, AppImage, npm, pypi (pip/conda), and even brew.
+This is now getting seriously complicated: apt, snap, flatpak, AppImage, npm, pypi (pip/conda), and even brew, are all ways to get new software on your system.

 ### Bootstrap your packages